How to Use Google Play Signature Validation in Android Apps

 - Signing Credentials (see Signing Secure Android apps and Signing Secure iOS apps)

-Validate Google Play Signature on Android apps using Appdome
+How to Implement Validate Google Play Signature in Android Apps Using Appdome

 On Appdome, follow these 3 simple steps to create self-defending Android Apps that Validate Google Play Signature without an SDK or gateway: